LoreStudio-Charles/Virtue/README.md

 #### Charity, Faith, or Humility
 As you stroll along the familiar path dotted with wildflowers, the gentle breeze carries the sweet scent of blooming lavender.
 The sun hangs low in the sky, casting golden rays over the hills of Swansea.
 You hum a soft tune, lost in the moment's beauty when suddenly, a commotion breaks your reverie.
-Rounding a bend, you come upon a scene that pulls at your heart: a small, rickety cart lies overturned in a ditch, its contents—a jumble of fresh produce—sprawled across the ground.
+Rounding a bend, you come upon a scene that pulls at your heart: a small, rickety cart lies overturned in a ditch, its contents, a jumble of fresh produce, sprawled across the ground.
 Nearby, an elderly woman struggles, her frail frame bent over the mess.
 Her wrinkled hands tremble as she tries to gather the scattered tomatoes and carrots, but she's overwhelmed.
 You step forward, torn between your instinct to help and worrying about being late for dinner with your family.
 The woman catches your eye, and a flicker of hope ignites in her weary gaze.
 You know you have options, and each calls to you with a different weight.
 Do you:
 ##### Option Cards